 Along the way, the band has collected a number of awards.
 To date, Two Tons has cleaned up at home, winning "Band of the Year" on 12 separate occasions and "Album of the Year" for its self-titled debut.
 Two Tons has also been named "Best Country Band" by the San Antonio Current ten times.
 Geil also has nabbed 'Best Male Vocal' honors four times.

-Two Tons Of Steel, Kevin Geil, Jake “Sidecar” Marchese on Upright Bass, Brian Duarte on Lead Guitar and Rich Alcorta on Drums continues to push the lines with there current project “Unraveled” produced by Lloyd Maines.
+Two Tons Of Steel, Kevin Geil, Jake “Sidecar” Marchese on Upright Bass, Brian Duarte on Lead Guitar and Rich Alcorta on Drums continues to push the line between country and punk with its current project “Unraveled” produced by Lloyd Maines, released in 2013.

 The band and Alamo Beer have signed a deal that will bring the two Texas Legends together for the next five years.